patternfly/patternfly-org/packages/v4/src/content/get-started/design.md

 Whether you are converting from a PatternFly 3 application or starting fresh with the latest and greatest PatternFly design system, this document is intended to help provide designers with information regarding resources and support available.

 ## Getting the design kit

+The PatternFly design kit was originally developed for [Sketch users](#sketch-users), but is now available for use through [any design tool](#using-other-design-tools).

+### Sketch users

-### Before you begin
+#### Before you begin
 The design kit is a collection of Sketch assets that make it easy for designers to create hi-fi mockups that accurately represent PatternFly components and layouts.
 It works with Sketch libraries.

-To use it, you need to install [Sketch](https://www.sketch.com/) version 47 or above.
-For users who do not have access to Sketch (non-Mac users), a subset of functionality from our Sketch files, like symbols and fonts, can be imported and used in the free design tool, [Figma](https://www.figma.com/).
-Learn more about importing Sketch files in [the Figma documentation](https://help.figma.com/hc/en-us/articles/360041003114-Import-files-into-Figma).
+To use it, you need to install [Sketch version 68](https://www.sketch.com/) or above.

+#### Download the font
+1. PatternFly currently uses Red Hat Text and Red Hat Display.
+To download these fonts, go to https://github.com/RedHatOfficial/RedHatFont and download the whole repository.
+Then select all files in the "TTF" folder and double-click.
+This will install them onto your computer locally.

-### Download the template file
+#### Download the template file
-1. Access the [PatternFly template file](https://www.sketch.com/s/729c2eee-e8b6-4fcd-8a79-f6faa8c30f89) on Sketch cloud.
+2. Access the [PatternFly template file](https://www.sketch.com/s/729c2eee-e8b6-4fcd-8a79-f6faa8c30f89) on Sketch cloud.
-2. Click **Download Document** to open the file.
-Then, click **File** →  **Save as template**.
+3. Click **Download Document** to open the file.
+Then, click File → Save as template.

-### Add the symbol library
+#### Add the symbol library
-3. Access the [PatternFly design library](https://www.sketch.com/s/2cf1063b-5283-4e0b-b8a6-cbb1ac07e29e) on Sketch cloud.
+4. Access the [PatternFly design library](https://www.sketch.com/s/2cf1063b-5283-4e0b-b8a6-cbb1ac07e29e) on Sketch cloud.
-4. Click Add library to Sketch on the bottom right to add the library.
+5. Click **Add library to Sketch** on the bottom right to add the library.
 You'll be prompted with a modal.
-Click Add library to Sketch again.
+Click **Add library to Sketch** again.
 Sketch will show you the library in your preferences window.

+### Using other design tools

+#### Before you begin
+For non-Sketch users, we have created a compatible version of the symbol library to fit with any design tool of choice.
+We recommend importing the SVG versions into your design tool.
+Download the SVG set in the patternfly-design-kit repo [here](https://github.com/patternfly/patternfly-design-kit/tree/master/Symbols-SVGs).

-### Download the font
+#### Download the font
-5. PatternFly currently uses Red Hat Text and Red Hat Display.
+PatternFly currently uses Red Hat Text and Red Hat Display.
 To download these fonts, go to https://github.com/RedHatOfficial/RedHatFont and download the whole repository.
-Then select **all files in the "TTF" folder** and double-click.
+Then select all files in the "TTF" folder and double-click.
 This will install them onto your computer locally.

 ### Looking for the Overpass design kit?